 When I was a child I vividly remember the toy room that my sister and I just adored.
 We shared a bedroom and our parents set up the other bedroom as an amazing toy room, somewhere we could play, let our imaginations run wild and create our own little world with friends.
-I can still see the room so clearly, a little timber table with bench seats in the center, a blackboard to the left corner, a shelving unit with all our art supplies to the right and a dolls house to the left.
+I can still see the room so clearly, a little timber table with bench seats in the centre, a blackboard to the left corner, a shelving unit with all our art supplies to the right and a dolls house to the left.
 The room was painted lemon with a matching blind that filtered in the sun making it a magical place to be.

 What stands out to me now was how the room was compartmentalised with a location for each activity.
 If we were drawing or painting we sat at the table, if we were playing with dolls we would scrounge through the chest of dolls near the dollhouse and if we played schools (guess who was the teacher?) we were always in the corner where the blackboard was.
-Each task had its place with everything we needed ready to use, create or play with in that space.
+Each task had its place with everything we needed ready to use, create or play within that space.

 It worked well and only over the last few years I have a realised I set my day up for success in my shared office and home office the same way.
 In my practice if I break it down to the basics my work goes across 4 key areas: Think/Create, Sell, Deliver and “stuff” as I frame it.
-In my world I like to do each of those functions in different places and this has always served me well as far as focus, quality and efficiency.
+In my world, I like to do each of those functions in different places and this has always served me well as far as focus, quality and efficiency.
 This may not be for everyone but being an alternative thinker, highly creative and super organised this is the way I roll and it works for me.

 Last week I was mentoring a senior leader around productivity and efficiency.
 I shared my office set up with him and the way I categorise tasks and resources in different locations.
 This discussion is what led me to write this blog.
 Keep in mind this was a subconscious thing until now and something I just did!